Nicolemann98/MyVendingMachine/README.md

 ## Struggles

-Issues with updating cells (rather than just adding new rows), found solution in gspread documentation (linked in credits)
+Issues with updating cells (rather than just adding new rows), found solution in gspread documentation (linked in credits) Part way through the commit for adding the salses insights, I realised that I didn't need a separate sales table as I could just add this data to the existing product table